jsilvela/lostamong/content/post/2020-06-14-studying-math.md

 When I was in my early twenties, I hoped I could give myself the equivalent of a full math education.
 There were so many subjects that interested me.
 So much to learn.
-So many books I bought.
+I bought many books .
 Then in my thirties, after failing in my twenties, I wanted to cram yet more into yet less time.
 The clock was ticking.

 I'd start a book.
 I'd make progress.
 I could understand the concepts and the